FundyPhytoPhys/Baltic_Photoperiod/README.md

 Processed data in formats for long-term storage.

+### Data/ImportedData

+Imported data in formats for long-term storage.

 ### Code

 Scripts for processing raw data into cleaned data, outside derived code, and user derived code.